 The six inches running from 130 feet to 130.5 feet west of Exeter therefore is included in the lots for both 228 Marlborough and 230 Marlborough.

 On January 9, 1885, the Commonwealth sold to Henry Whitwell the two 25 foot lots to the west of 246 Marlborough.
-He sold the lot to the east on January 17, 1885, to Dr. Wilbur Bates Parker, who built his home at 248 Marlborough with a separate entrance for his dental office at 250 Marlborough.
+He sold the lot to the east on January 17, 1885, to Dr. Wilbur Bates Parker, who built his home at 248 Marlborough with a separate entrance, numbered 250 Marlborough, for his dental office.
 Henry Whitwell sold the lot to the west on September 1, 1885, to Ellen M. Barr, who built her home at 252 Marlborough.

 On June 9, 1886, the Commonwealth sold the 24.5 foot lot to the west of 252 Marlborough to building contractor Silas Whiton Merrill.
 That same month, he also acquired the 25 foot lot to the west from George Bruce Upton and the 24 foot lot west of that from Nelson Slater Bartlett.
 Silas Merrill reconfigured the lots and built 254 Marlborough and 256 Marlborough on 24 foot lots and 258 Marlborough on a 25.5 foot lot, all three for speculative sale.